 Mr Huggles (1st)

-At the very begining of the comic, we see Cornelia growing flowers for Elyons garden.
+At the very begining of the comic, we see Cornelia growing flowers for Elyons garden and decorated with glowing stones, which you could find more about here.
 These look loke lupines.
 Lupine flower is often connected to joy and happiness, it brings one the inner strenght to recover from trauma.
 The Lupine also brings the message that new opportunuities are discovered then one finds the way to have a positive outlook.

 Taranee asks Will to print her homework.
 She hands her a diskette.
 The diskettes were at the time being fased out in favor of te CD’s.